ramen-dev/charturl-api-docs/source/includes/_setup.md

 ### Config JS

-The `charturl` and `options` objects get merged together with the project- and template-level counterparts.
+The `charturl` and `options` objects get merged together with the Project- and Template-level counterparts.
 Request-level takes precedence over Template-level, which in turn takes precedence over Project-level.

 ### Custom CSS